jorenheit/brainfix/README.md

 ##### `return`

 At any scope-level, return will immediately return from the enclosing function-scope.
 If the function returns a value, it needs to be declared (and initialized, probably) before this point.
-Beware that even though the return-value might have been declared at the scope of the return-statement, a return-value _must_ be declared at function-scope.
+Beware that it's therefore not possible to declare the return-value at the scope of the return-statement; it _must_ be declared at function-scope.

 ```javascript
 function x = get()